HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     ```

     !!! note
-        You will loose these changes by closing the terminal/command prompt.
+        You will lose these changes by closing the terminal/command prompt.
 If you set in system path permanently, kindly take the necessary steps to remove it.

-6. Set appropriate permissions
+6. Set appropriate permissions.

     ```bash
     chmod xxx <working-directory>/bin